View of Washington Square Park from the south towards the fountain and arch

 What topics do the modules cover?

-Please visit the ECFI Schedule page for a list and description of all the modules.
+Please visit the ECFI sample curriculum and timeline page for a list and description of all the modules.

 Do I have to attend all of the modules?